 Currently, 80% of people in our province (15 and older) and 88% per cent of youth (aged 15-19) are choosing to live smoke-free.
 Our efforts must continue in order to achieve our long-term goal of creating a smoke-free province.

-Quitting smoking is the one of the best thing a person can do for their health and it's never too late to quit.
+Quitting smoking is the one of the best things a person can do for their health and it's never too late to quit.

 The Provincial Government is committed to supporting actions that reduce tobacco use and promote healthy living in our communities.
-As of October 1, 2014, government implemented a new Smoking Cessation Program that provides people with low income with access to two quit smoking drugs, Champix® and Zyban®.
+Effective January 15, 2018, the Provincial Smoking Cessation Program will include coverage of the Habitrol Patch in addition to the two quit smoking drugs, Champix® and Zyban® currently covered.

 Smokers' Helpline: "You Can Quit.
 It's YOUR call".
 1-800-363-LUNG (5864).